Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Chart of accounts

-The Chart of Accounts has the following main sections:
+The chart of accounts has the following main sections:

-1. Non-current assets (intangible, fixed).
+1. Non-current assets (intangible, fixed assets).

 2. Current assets (raw materials, productive reserves, spare parts, materials, etc.).

-3. Production costs (calculation and distribution accounts).
+3. Production costs (costing and distribution accounts).

 4. Goods, sales (cost and sales).

-5. Cash (in cash and non-cash form).
+5. Cash (cash and non-cash).

-6. Settlements (with various contractors, suppliers, buyers).
+6. Settlements (with various counterparties, suppliers, buyers).

 8. Reserves and funds of the enterprise.